 Statistical packages for personality research are also commercially available in such programs as SPSS, SYSTAT, or SAS.
 Bob Muenchen has developed a comparison of the features of R with SAS and SPSS.

-In addition, a short course on R was offered at Northwestern in 2009.
-The readings for that provide more information about R for the psychology student, with a particular emphasis upon those interested in personality.
+In addition, short courses on R have been offered at various personality and psychology conferences.
+The readings for those provide more information about R for the psychology student, with a particular emphasis upon those interested in personality.

 General research methods

 - B. Robins, C. Fraley, and R. Krueger (2007), Personality Research Methods, Guilford. is a handbook on research in personality.
 Chapters include:

 - Revelle, W. (2007) Experimental Approaches to the Study of Personality, in B. Robins, C. Fraley, and R. Krueger, Personality Research Methods, Guilford. (includes an online appendix simulating experimental data with a discussion of how to analyze it.)